teamradish/TRTwitchPlaysBot/Wiki/Setup-Misc.md

 done)
 ```

-This may not always work for games that have DRM and can only be launched through a client, such as Steam.
-However, you can find a script that does this for Steam games [here](../Supplementary/RestartSteamGame.sh).
+This may not always work for all games, especially those with DRM and/or can only be launched through a client, such as Steam.
+However, you can find a **bash** script that does this for Steam games [here](../Supplementary/RestartSteamGame.sh).

 # Sleep Inactivity
 For games and consoles that sleep after a period of inactivity, you can enable periodic inputs to have TRBot automatically perform an input sequence on a virtual controller at a regular interval (Ex. "a" every 5 minutes).
 Doing so can prevent the game or console from sleeping.
 Here's how to configure it: